kkibria/slideshow-dist/md/chfrontmatter.md

 Press `Right-Arrow`.

 ```$
-layout: TwoColumn
+layout: Book
-book: True
+footnote: True
 ```
 # Front Matter Reference Manual

 Slides in a SlideShow file are organized in the following manner.

 <img style="height: 300px; " src="images/frontmatter.svg">

 * Each SlideShow document consists of one or more Slide Groups.
 * Each Slide Group consists of a Front Matter followed by one or more Slides.
 * The Front Matter contains directives to control layout and other properties for all the slides in the group.

 ## Front Matter format

 Each line in Front Matter allows to use a variable name and assign a value to the variable in the following format,
 ```
 <variable-name>: <value>
 ```